Ex-US Olympic swimming coach's home raided following allegations of sexual abuse, explicit photography

 Homeland Security launched an investigation on Jan.
 30 following a report from Kukors, according to the court documents.

 Kukors, the 2009 world champion in the 200-meter individual medley and a fifth place-finisher in that event in the 2012 Olympics, said she went to police to report that Hutchison sexually assaulted her on trips and while training at Seattle-area pools.
-She told investigators that Hutchison used his position as her longtime coach to "groom her" for sexual abuse, beginning at age 13 when he became her coach at King Aquatics, a Seattle-area swim club.
+She told investigators that Hutchison used his position as her longtime coach to "groom her" for sexual abuse, beginning at age 13 when he became her coach at King Aquatic Club, a series of Seattle-area swim facilities.

 Kukors said she hopes others will “not have to go through the same pain, trauma, horror, and abuse.”